 This is why we put the S-acetylated form of glutathione in our Super Glutathione product.
 I recommend two capsules a day, or for advanced protocol, two capsules twice a day.

 Vitamin D is an important vitamin that more resembles a hormone than a vitamin considering its function in your body.
 Vitamin D boosts up our natural T Helper cells.
 These T helper cells work to suppress inflammation and modulate the immune response so it is more effective at combating pathogens.

-I recommend that you take roughly 1,000 IU’s of Vitamin D per 25 lbs of body weight as a maintenance dosage.
+I recommend that you take roughly 1,000 IU’s of vitamin D per 25 lbs of body weight as a maintenance dosage.
 For an advanced dosage to raise your levels quickly, I recommend 2,000 IU’s of vitamin D per 25 lbs of body weight.
-I recommend taking vitamin D with a proper amount of vitamin K2 as these nutrients work in synergy to enhance calcium metabolism, bone & cardiovascular health.
+I recommend taking vitamin D with a proper amount of vitamin K2 as these nutrients work in synergy to enhance calcium metabolism, bone and cardiovascular health.
 This is why we created our Vitamin D3/K2 Power supplement.

 Zinc For Immune Health

 Zinc is one of the most common nutrient deficiencies in modernized countries and is a necessary nutrient for optimal immune health.
-Experts predict that almost 2 billion people which is roughly 25% of the world’s population is deficient in zinc
+Experts predict that almost 2 billion people (which is roughly 25% of the world’s population) is deficient in zinc.

 Zinc is critical for balancing your immune system and to reduce immunological stress and improves immune coordination.
 I recommend one capsule of Zinc Charge once a day with food.
 For advanced support, take two capsules once or twice a day with food.

 Probiotics For Immune Health